speakeasy-api/astro-code-samples/README.md

 ### The Content Loader

 Check out [content.config.ts](/src/content.config.ts).
 This is where most of the magic happens.
-The loader uses Speakeasy's `Code Samples SDK` to auto-generate code samples from Swagger's example OpenAPI spec (`petstore`).
+The loader uses Speakeasy's `Code Samples SDK` to auto-generate code samples from `Wizard World API`.
 It then parses the result and makes a content collection so code samples are a breeze to fetch in Astro components.

 ### The `CodeSample` Component